-This year, stops along the way included Burnly, Blackburn, Glasson Dock, Wigan Pier, Bootle and Lancaster.
+In 2017, stops along the way included Burnley, Blackburn, Glasson Dock, Wigan Pier, Bootle and Lancaster.
 The main aim was to promote our key water safety messages (better ways to cool off) as well as share the space, Desmond Family Canoe Trail and provide customer information to help people take advantage of the wellbeing activites available from our canals.

 Overall we spoke to over 3,000 people during the events.
 But we also featured in many local newspapers and had a number of radio interviews (plus Facebook Live which received over 5,000 views).
-This was the first year of this scheme and considering our team here in the North West Waterways and our partnership only had five weeks to plan, it was such as success that we're already planning 2018.
+This was the first year of this scheme and considering our team here in the North West Waterways and our partnership only had five weeks to plan.

 We're responsible for delivering the trail - a privately funded youth engagement project.
 It's designed to engage with young people from 16 to 25 to involve them in the waterways that run through their communities.